sickboydroid/90-days-DSA-Challange/dsa-log.md

 # DSA Log

+## DAY 14 (15 JUNE 2023)

+1. From past 2 days I have been learning about graphs (finally!!)
+2. Learned about binary tree (almost complete)
+3. Learned about Graph (40% done)
+4. Solved some nice problems on binary trees

 ## DAY 13 (29 MAR 2023)

 1. Yesterday was my chemistry paper.
 It didn't go that well but it was ok.